Guest Blog Post

 - Pull out the “never wear” items from your wardrobe.

 - Hold each item and think about your emotional response.

 - Dig deeper, and ask yourself if it fits (physically and emotionally) the “you” of right now, today.

 - If not: can you let it go?

 About the Author:

 |LOVE THIS POST?
-Subscribe today to receive your FREE 3-part video series, "Unlock the Power of Personal Style"|
+Subscribe today to receive your FREE "Personal Style Starter Series"|